 Each product (or product variation) in the eBay product catalog is uniquely identified by an eBay product ID (ePID), and each catalog product is generally associated with one or more Global Trade Item Numbers (GTINs), such as a UPC, EAN, or ISBN, or possibly a manufacturer part number (MPN), which is always pair with a product brand.

-With the Catalog API, you can find a product that matches the seller's information about an inventory item using category IDs, keywords, product attributes, and aspect refinements, enable the seller to confirm the matching product, and retrieve the product's ePID to use to list the item. eBay will include all of the product information from the catalog in the seller's listing.
+With the Catalog API, you can search for a matching catalog product using category IDs, keywords, product attributes, and aspect refinements.
+Once the seller is able to confirm that a catalog product is a match, that seller will grab the product's epid value, and use this value to create a listing based on the catalog product's details. eBay will include all of the product information from the catalog in the seller's listing.